pedrogritter/lti-project-G11/README.md

 #### Django Database Connection

-The master branch is the production version there for the database setting are configured for Heroku Postgres DB.
+The master branch is the production version there for the database settings are configured for Heroku Postgres DB.
 The connection settings need to be changed to access a local postgres database.
 ____________________________________________________________________________________________________________________________
 + First, create a database for our Django project.
 Enter __psql__ prompt :